kappapee/kappapee/README.md

 Previously I was a trained physicist working in labs for some years.

-For some more professional information you can check my [linkedin](https://www.linkedin.com/in/kappapee/).
+For some more information on my professional experience you can check my [linkedin](https://www.linkedin.com/in/kappapee/).

 You can also check my profile on [boot.dev](https://www.boot.dev/u/kappapee).